DC-BENCH: Dataset Condensation Benchmark: Introduction

 This work aims to provide the first benchmark to systematically evaluate data condensation methods through the lens of the condensed dataset.
 We start by asking the following question: What attributes should a high-quality condensed dataset possess?
 We identify three main criteria: 1).
 Models trained on the condensed dataset should achieve good performance across different training protocols, such as different data augmentations and architectures.
 2).
 The condensed dataset should achieve higher performance above naive baseline (random subset of full dataset) across various compression ratios.
 3).
 The condensed dataset should be able to benefit downstream tasks, such as accelerating Neural Architecture Search (NAS).
 Inspired by these criteria, we propose to measure the strength of condensation algorithms from the following four aspects: 1). \textit{Performance under different augmentation} 2). \textit{Transferability to different architectures} 3). \textit{Performance under different compression ratio} 4). \textit{Performance on NAS task}.
 These evaluations constitute the core of our benchmark library.

-Leveraging the proposed benchmark, we conduct a large-scale comprehensive empirical analysis of State-of-the-art condensation methods.
-The collection of methods in our library covers four representative data-synthesis methods: Data Condensation with Gradient Matching (DC)~\cite{zhaodc}, Differentiable Siamese Augmentation (DSA)~\cite{zhaodsa}, Distribution Matching (DM)~\cite{zhaodc}, and Trajectory Matching (TM)~\cite{cazenavette2022dataset}.
-We further include two data-selection methods in our comparisons: random selection and our proposed KMeans-emb - a simple algorithm with strong performance.
-The experimental results reveal insightful findings on the behavior of condensed dataset, such as: \begin{itemize} \item Among all existing methods in our comparison, TM demonstrates better performance on the proposed evaluation protocols, followed by DSA which often performs the second best, showing promising progressions in the field.
+Leveraging the proposed benchmark, we conduct a large-scale comprehensive empirical analysis of state-of-the-art condensation methods.
+The collection of methods in our library covers four representative dataset condensation methods: Dataset Condensation with Gradient Matching (DC)~\cite{zhaodc}, Differentiable Siamese Augmentation (DSA)~\cite{zhaodsa}, Distribution Matching (DM)~\cite{zhaodc}, and Training Trajectory Matching (TM)~\cite{cazenavette2022dataset}.
+We further include two data-selection methods in our comparisons: random selection and K-Center - a simple algorithm with strong performance. \textbf{The experimental results reveal insightful findings on the behavior of condensed dataset, such as:} \begin{itemize} \item Among all existing methods in our comparison, TM demonstrates better performance on the proposed evaluation protocols, followed by DSA which often performs the second best, showing promising progressions in the field.
 However, TM is not scalable to larger datasets and compression ratio. \item Adding data augmentation to the \textbf{evaluation of condensed dataset alone} can significantly boost the performance of all methods. \item Condensation methods are most effective under extremely low compression ratios.
 As the ratio increases (e.g., CIFAR-10 with 400 images per class), all condensation methods perform similarly to the random selection baseline. \item Despite promising results on training a single model, current condensation methods perform poorly on large-scale real-world tasks, such as Neural Architecture Search and training deep networks beyond the pre-specified architecture.
-All existing methods encounter similar transferability to the simple KMeans-emb baseline on CIFAR-10 and CIFAR-100. \item Using better data-selection methods (e.g., our KMeans-emb) as initialization can drastically improve the convergence speed and accuracy of condensation methods. \end{itemize} We hope our work could shed lights on deeper understanding of dataset condensation algorithms, designing more comprehensive evaluation, and stimulating future research in advancing the state-of-the-art methods.
+All existing methods encounter similar transferability to the simple K-Center baseline on CIFAR-10 and CIFAR-100. \item Using better data-selection methods (e.g., K-Center) as initialization can drastically improve the convergence speed and performance of condensation methods. \end{itemize} We hope our work could shed lights on deeper understanding of dataset condensation algorithms, designing more comprehensive evaluation, and stimulating future research in advancing the state-of-the-art methods.